Examples of spiritual discernment in dreams, plus how our relationship with Jesus can grow through biblical dream interpretation.

 Recognising Jesus while awake

 A positive side effect of getting to know God through my dreams, is that I find it easier to recognise Him in other situations.

 For example, one time last year I was out on a walk with some friends.
 We came to a blocked path and had to make a big diversion.
-We then got to a point where thought we might be lost – that’s no joke when you’re on foot, as a detour could take miles.
-So after a few more twists and turns to navigate we got quite anxious.
+We then got to a point where thought we might be lost – which is no joke when you’re on foot, as a detour could take miles.
+So after a few more twists and turns to navigate we became quite anxious.

 Earlier on this year, myself and a number of others from my church watched the series called ‘The Chosen’.
 If you haven’t seen it yet, it is a TV series based on the life of Jesus – but unlike anything I have seen before.
 You can stream it directly from The Chosen App.